We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Smaller weather stations with sensors that detect and report only temperature and humidity must often be located where they won’t receive direct sun, which skews their data.

-• Home weather station arrays that detect wind and rain should be located where they have unencumbered access to wind and rain, such as in an open area at least 25 feet from structures and trees.
+• A weather station with rain gauge features that detect rainfall or wind speed should be located where they have unencumbered access to wind and rain, such as in an open area at least 25 feet from structures and trees.
 The array should be securely mounted to a pole, roof, fence post, or other immovable item.

 • A quality weather station array can last up to 10 years or longer, although some sensors may require replacement if damaged from high winds or hail.
 Inexpensive temperature- and humidity-only units may not last as long but should give reliable readings for a few years at least.